-The management of good and up-to-date record keeping of concerns and action taken is essential in safeguarding for two main reasons:
+The management of good and up to date record keeping of concerns and action taken is essential in safeguarding for two main reasons:

-- It assists the Foundation to identify causes for concern at an early stage - It helps the Foundation monitor and manage its safeguarding practices.
-Furthermore, in any audit, it will be important to provide evidence of robust and effective safeguarding policy and practice
+- It assists Manchester United to identify causes for concern at an early stage. - It helps Manchester United to monitor and manage its safeguarding practices.
+Furthermore, in any audit, it will be important to provide evidence of robust and effective safeguarding policy and practice.